exdwwq/504-week8/README.md

 For eac file you fix, please make a single commit.

-If there are 6 files you find in your repo, you should have at least 6 commits.
+If there are 6 files you find in your repo, you should have at least 6 commits to your repo one for each file.

 Each file has at least 3 mis-spellings in it.

-If you fix something, and commit it and then figure out you mde a mistake, please just fix it and make another commit.
+If you fix something, and commit it and then figure out you mde a mistake, or missed a mistake please just fix it and make another commit.

 You can find the origial of these documents at https://misymptomapp.state.mi.us/faq